 - Bake the cookies for 12-13 minutes.
 The cookies will look very soft.
 They will continue to bake on the cookie sheet.
 Remove from the oven and lightly press down on each cookie to slightly flatten (if they didn’t spread much in the oven).
 Allow to cool on the cookie sheet for 10 minutes before transferring to a wire rack to cool completely.

-Make ahead tip: Cookies stay soft and fresh for 7 days at room temperature.
+- Make Ahead Instructions: Cookies stay soft and fresh for 7 days at room temperature.
 Baked cookies can be frozen up to 3 months.
 You can freeze cookie dough balls by assembling as directed.
-Then chill in the refrigerator until firm and ready to pick up (you're doing this because the cookie dough is so sticky).
+Then chill in the refrigerator until firm and ready to pick up (you’re doing this because the cookie dough is so sticky).
 Once firm, freeze dough balls in ziplock bags.
 Bake as directed for 1-2 extra minutes, do not thaw.

 - Oats: I do not recommend using old-fashioned style oats (aka whole oats) in this cookie recipe.
 They are the large-cut oats.
 You need quick oats, which are more finely ground (and smaller) whole oats.
 I often only buy old-fashioned (whole oats) from the store.
 So for this recipe, I simply pulse whole oats in a food processor a few times to cut them down to “quick oat” size.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.